phoebe-alexis/DecodingCancerReview/README.md

 # Revised DecodingCancer

-This project extends the work done in [DecodingCancer](https://github.com/PhGK/DecodingCancer), aiming to leverage key and interactions.
+This project extends the work done in [DecodingCancer](https://github.com/PhGK/DecodingCancer), aiming to leverage identifiable key variables and interactions.

 ## Related Work